sympy/sympy/doc/src/guides/solving/solve-polynomial.md

 There are several functions that you can use to find the roots of a polynomial:
-- {func}`~.solve` is a general solving function which can find roots, though is less efficient than {meth}`~sympy.polys.polytools.Poly.all_roots` and is the only function in this list that does not convey the multiplicity of roots
+- {func}`~.solve` is a general solving function which can find roots, though is less efficient than {meth}`~sympy.polys.polytools.Poly.all_roots` and is the only function in this list that does not convey the multiplicity of roots;
+  {func}`~.solve` also works on [non-polynomial equations](solve-equation-algebraically.md) and [systems of non-polynomial equations](solve-system-of-equations-algebraically.md)
 - {func}`~.roots` computes the symbolic roots of a univariate polynomial; will fail for most high-degree polynomials (five or greater)
-- {func}`~.nroots` computes numerical approximations of the roots of any polynomial whose coefficients can be numerically evaluated
+- {func}`~.nroots` computes numerical approximations of the roots of any polynomial whose coefficients can be numerically evaluated, whether the coefficients are rational or irrational
-- {func}`~sympy.polys.rootoftools.RootOf` can find all the roots exactly of a polynomial of arbitrarily large degree
+- {func}`~sympy.polys.rootoftools.RootOf` can represent all the roots exactly of a polynomial of arbitrarily large degree, as long as the coefficients are rational numbers.
+The following two functions use {func}`~sympy.polys.rootoftools.RootOf` so they have the same properties:
-- {func}`~.real_roots` can find all the real roots exactly of a polynomial of arbitrarily large degree; because it finds only the real roots, it can be more efficient than functions that find all roots
+    - {func}`~.real_roots` can find all the real roots exactly of a polynomial of arbitrarily large degree; because it finds only the real roots, it can be more efficient than functions that find all roots.
     - {meth}`~sympy.polys.polytools.Poly.all_roots` can find all the roots exactly of a polynomial of arbitrarily large degree
 - {func}`~.factor` factors a polynomial into irreducibles and can reveal that roots lie in the coefficient ring